peterolson/dong-chinese-blog/_posts/2019-05-10-insights-into-chinese-history-from-characters.md

 ---
 Chinese characters have been around for thousands of years, and many of them have created traces that we can follow to discover some interesting fragments of Chinese history.

-While I was working on creating the [Chinese character etymology lexicon](https://github.com/peterolson/chinese-lexicon) that I incorporated into [Dong Chinese](https://www.dong-chinese.com), I researched the origins of hundreds of the most common Chinese characters, and during that process I stumbled upon these interesting tidbits of information about ancient Chinese culture.
+While I was working on creating the [Chinese character etymology lexicon](https://github.com/peterolson/chinese-lexicon) that I incorporated into [Dong Chinese](https://www.dong-chinese.com), I researched the origins of hundreds of the most common Chinese characters.
+During that process I stumbled upon these interesting tidbits of information about ancient Chinese culture.
+Here are ten fascinating things that I learned.

-The sources for the information on this page are the [Multi-function Chinese Character Database](http://humanum.arts.cuhk.edu.hk/Lexis/lexi-mf/) provided by the Chinese University of Hong Kong, and the [historical character image database](https://hanziyuan.net) created by Richard Sears.

 ## 1. 兆 - Fortune-telling on bones
 In ancient China, fortune-tellers would throw turtle shells and animal bones into a fire, perform divination from the resulting cracks, and carve writings into these bones with details about their predictions.
 The artifacts from these writings have the oldest known form of Chinese characters, called *oracle bone script*, which was used in the Shang dynasty starting around 1250 BC.